pythonnortheast/pythonnortheast.com/README.md

 title: Build Interconnecting Apps with ZeroMQ
 link: https://attending.io/events/zeromq-python
 ---

 This is a description of the event.
 The first paragraph will be used as an excerpt.
 ```

-To add an image the following syntax is reconmended:
+To add an image, use the following syntax:

 ```markdown
 [Link to a page]({{ site.baseurl }}{% link /assets/logo.png %})